 What Is Titanium?

 Titanium is a very strong metal that is resistant to corrosion.
-It is light to medium grey when it has its natural color, but titanium is often given a black finish.
+It's natural color is a light to medium grey, but is often given a black finish.

-There’s no denying that titanium is a jeweler’s dream in several ways, but this requires an investment and a willingness to learn the ins and outs of working with this metal.
+There’s no denying that titanium is a jeweler’s dream in several ways (we’re talking about immense durability and titanium’s versatile look), but this requires an investment and a willingness to learn the ins and outs of working with this metal.
 Jeweler Christian Tse says, “Most designer jewelers need specialized equipment to work with titanium.
 It has a high melting point and cannot be soldered like traditional metals, such as gold, that are used in jewelry.
 Titanium must be welded with lasers or worked as a single piece.”